federgraph/SudokuHelper/SH01/helptext.md

 ### Setting values and candidates

 To set a cell's value just type the value.
 0 will clear the cell, 1 to 9 set the cell value.
-For 12x12 and 16x16 Sudokus the letters A to G will set the values 10 to 16, the characters are not case-sensitive.
+For 12x12 and 16x16 Sudokus the letters a to g will set the values 10 to 16.
 For a Gosu-type Sudoku the spacebar will toggle the active cells "even values only" state.

 To set a candidate hold down the Alt key while typing; to remove a candidate use the Ctrl key instead.
 Candidates can only be set on an empty cell.